wyuinche/mitum-js-util/README.md

 const document = gn.document.blocksign.document("docid01sdi", owner, "test-hs:01", creator, "test-doc-01", "12345", [user1, user2]);
 ```

-If you wonder what each argument means, go to [generator](#generator).
+If you want to know the meaning of each argument, go to [generator](#generator).

 ### Generate BlockCity Documents

-Supported document types of blockcity are
+The following types of blockcity documents are supported:

 * User Data
 * Land Data
 * Voting Data
 * History Data

-Note a document id for each document type has a unique suffix.
+Document IDs for each document type have their own suffixes.

 * user data: cui
 * land data: cli
 * vote data: cvi
 * history data: chi

-Those documents are used only by blockcity.
+The document types above are used only for 'blockcity'.

-If you wonder what each argument means, see [Generator](#generator).

 #### User Document

-What you must prepare before generate a user document are,
+Before you create 'user document', you need to prepare the following:

 * document id
-* Each value in a user statistics
+* Each value for user statistics
 * document owner
 * user's gold and bank gold